Waning Gibbous on

 Moon before descending node

-9 days after ascending node on 9 March 2003 at 19:23 in ♉ Taurus.
-The Moon is located north of the ecliptic over the following 3 days, until the lunar orbit crosses from North to South in descending node on 22 March 2003 at 17:37 in ♏ Scorpio.
+9 days after ascending node on 9 March 2003 at 19:23 in ♉ Taurus the Moon is positioned north of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from North to South in descending node on 22 March 2003 at 17:37 in ♏ Scorpio.

 Moon before southern standstill

-6 days since the previous standstill on 12 March 2003 at 19:44 in ♋ Cancer when the Moon has reached North declination of ∠26.158°, the lunar orbit is extending southward over the next 5 days to face maximum declination of ∠-26.258° at the point of next southern standstill on 25 March 2003 at 11:01 in ♑ Capricorn.
+6 days since the last northern standstill on 12 March 2003 at 19:44 in ♋ Cancer when the Moon has reached North declination of ∠26.158° the lunar orbit is extending southward over the next 5 days to face maximum declination of ∠-26.258° at the point of next southern standstill on 25 March 2003 at 11:01 in ♑ Capricorn.

 Syzygy in 13 days